 You can either bring your own gear or to join a diving tour that handles all logistics for you, see our scuba diving guide for more information.

 6: Important: how to behave around the wild dolphins

 Dolphins are very smart and playful mammals and it can seem like great fun for both parties to play with dolphins.
 However, seeking out and trying to interact with the dolphins disturbs their natural behaviors and can interrupt much-needed rest periods.

-Interactions between wild animals (dolphins) and humans are almost always disadvantageous for the animals but there are ways to mitigate the impact.
-The most important thing you can do is respecting the resting behaviors of the spinner dolphins most importantly during their peak resting period between ~10.00 and ~14.00.
+Interactions between wild animals (dolphins) and humans are almost always disadvantageous for the animals but there are ways to mitigate our impact.
+The most important thing you can do is respecting the resting behaviors of the spinner dolphins during their peak resting period between ~10.00 and ~14.00.

 Guidelines for seeing dolphins with a boat

 If you have your own boat and happen to see dolphins, please observe the following guidelines:

 - Remain at least 50 yards (1/2 a football field) from spinner dolphins.

 - Limit your time observing to 1/2 hour.

 - Spinner dolphins should not be encircled or trapped between boats or shore.